balena-os/meta-balena/contributing-device-support.md

 - Send a Pull Request for a hardware contract which describes the board’s capabilities
 - Maintaining the repository and OS updates

-Before you start, there are several ways for enabling balenaOS support for your hardware:

-- Checking out if balenaOS doesn’t already provide support for your board through our supported devices list.
-- Consider our Custom Device Support (CDS) service.
-This is a paid service where we create a custom balenaOS build for you and maintain it for a monthly fee.
-- Building and maintaining balenaOS yourselves using our Customer Board Support (CBS) documentation.
-This will require knowledge of the Yocto project, familiarity with tools used to build custom images, and the use of the testing toolkit (AutoKit and Leviathan).
-Follow along the documentation for CBS below:

 __Important__: You will need a [Yocto](https://www.yoctoproject.org) Board Support Package (BSP) layer for your particular board.
 It must be compatible with the Yocto releases balenaOS supports.